WordPress/gutenberg/packages/components/src/styled-scope-provider/README.md

 );
 ```

-In the above example, the `<InputControl />` component styles (which are generated with [Emotion](https://github.com/emotion-js/emotion)), will be prefixed with `html body #editor`.
+In the above example, the `<InputControl />` component styles (which are generated with [Emotion](https://github.com/emotion-js/emotion)), will be prefixed with `html body.wp-admin`.
-Instead of the generated CSS selector of `.css-123jda`, it would instead be `html body #editor .css-123jda`.
+Instead of the generated CSS selector of `.css-123jda`, it would instead be `html body.wp-admin .css-123jda`.
 Increasing specificity in a controlled manner is helpful in situations where there may be conflicting styles.

 In the case of `<InputControl />`, existing style rules such as `#editor input[type="text]` may pose problematic.
-However, the automatically generated selectors `html body #editor .css-123jda` will help ensure the elements are styled as expected.
+However, the automatically generated selectors `html body.wp-admin .css-123jda` will help ensure the elements are styled as expected.

 ## Props